drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-vi.md

 The backdrop art was universally incredible.
 I really appreciated all of it.
 As I understand it, the Pixel Remasters helped _a lot_ with this for this game in particular.
-Everything is full of so much consistent detail and small touches.
+Everything is full of so much consistent detail and so many small touches.

-There were also some awesome enemy art, especially for bosses.
-The final boss is iconic, for good reason, and was a great spectacle.
-Even if an random enemy here or there weren't great, the sprites in this game were all better than the sprites in any of the previous games.
+There was also some awesome enemy art, especially for bosses.
+The final boss was a great spectacle, and is deservedly iconic.
+Even if a random enemy here or there wasn't great, the sprites in this game were all better than those of previous games.
 Gorgeous.

 This game had some amazing cinematic moments.